-The latest data from the A9 continues to demonstrate this profile and while there is a slight drop in the numbers exceeding the speed limit it continues around 1 in 15 vehicles compared to the benchmark figure of 1 in 3.
-The impact of the system on driver behaviour in respect to vehicles travelling at more than 10 mph above the speed remains consistent with the latest monitoring figures indicating a reduction of 95% from the benchmark figure which equates to a reduction from 1 in 10 vehicles to 1 in 250.
+The latest data from the A9 continues to demonstrate this profile with around 1 in 15 vehicles now exceeding the speed limit compared to the benchmark figure of 1 in 3.
+The impact of the system on driver behaviour in respect to vehicles travelling at more than 10 mph above the speed remains consistent with the latest monitoring figures indicating a reduction of 95% from the benchmark figure which equates to a reduction from 1 in 10 vehicles to less than 1 in 250.